 An ideal space for reading and working, the Jan Michalski Foundation library is free and offers a vast panorama of modern and contemporary literature.
 The aim of its multilingual and multicultural collections is to reflect all fields of literary creation and learning.

-Today the library’s five levels house around 65,000 books (which will eventually reach 80,000) in their original language – English, German, French, Spanish, Portuguese, Italian, Arabic, Russian, and Polish are currently represented – as well as in French translation.
+Today the library’s five levels house around 75,000 books in their original language – English, German, French, Spanish, Portuguese, Italian, Arabic, Russian, and Polish are currently represented – as well as in French translation.

 Finally, completing this impressive range of materials, there is a large selection of literary reviews in a range of languages, as well as dictionaries and encyclopedias.

 Tel.: +41 21 864 01 06